kevin-dough/cse15l-lab-reports/week3labreport.md

   }
 ```
 This code makes sure that only one instance of the lowest in the array is removed instead of all.

+## Part 3

+In weeks 2 and 3, something new that I learned was how to make a simple local web server with Java and host it remotely.
+I expanded my knowledge with using JUnit tests, which I have also started to learn about in CSE 12.